Micdu70/cakebox/README.md

 ## Features

-* Browse files thought a specified directory
+* Browse files throught a specified directory
 * Play videos directly in streaming
 * Easily share a link to download the file
 * Archive a directory or a file (disabled by default)